How to get through the rejection

 I’ve repeated those words many times over the last 20 years.

 Take the high road.
 Smile.
 Congratulate.
 Support their success.
 Don’t engage with anyone who says, “it should have been you.”
 Okay, okay your spouse, dog, mentor, and coach can know the truth.
 Be careful.

 3. Ask For (and be ready to hear) Feedback

-Ask for feedback from your interview and on your qualifications.
-Ask for straight talk.
-Be open to hear the reasons.
+Ask for feedback from your interview and on your qualifications. ”

 It’s natural and tempting to feel defeated.
 Keep leading.
-Keep working hard.
-Keep winning.
+Work hard.
+Focus on making the biggest impact you can in your current role.
 You will need great results and a strong brand for the next time.

 What’s your best advice for someone who’s been rejected for a job they’re perfect for?